sashastadler/crunge-notes/Notes/Characters/NPCs/Orson.md

 ### Details

 Owner of Windmill Farm.
 Was the most recent victim of the [Night Terror in Basses](../../Quests/Night%20Terror%20in%20Basses.md).
+43 years old.